vault-developer/event-loop-explorer/README.md

 ### Future Plans:

-- [ ] throw error if not implemented node is used;
 - [ ] handle `new Promise((res) => {res(console.log(4))})`;
 - [ ] circle animation is lugging;
 - [ ] add badges to the readme;